How to Make Spaghetti alla Carbonara

 Another alternative!

-I get so many requests about being able to recreate this dish for vegetarians – for me, it won’t be a carbonara any more, but if you follow the same principles of how to cook the egg you will end up with a nice variation according to your dietary requirement.
-Try prawns or zucchini as they will work in this spaghetti alla carbonara.
+Firstly, I get so many requests about being able to recreate this dish for vegetarians โ for me, it wonโt be a carbonara any more.
+But if you follow the same principles of how to cook the egg you will end up with a nice variation according to your dietary requirement.
+Furthermore, try prawns or zucchini as they will work in this recipe.

 You can skip it